snap-stanford/snap-python-64/doc/source/reference/basic.rst

 Basic Types
 ```````````

-Basic types in SNAP are :class:`TInt`, :class:`TFlt`, and :class:`TStr`, which
+Basic types in SNAP are :class:`TInt64`, :class:`TFlt`, and :class:`TStr`, which
 in Snap.py are automatically converted to Python types
 :class:`int`, :class:`float`, and :class:`str`, respectively.
 In general,
 there is no need to explicitly work with SNAP types in Snap.py because
 of the automatic conversion.

-TInt
+TInt64
 ====

-.. class:: TInt()
+.. class:: TInt64()
-           TInt(val)
+           TInt64(val)
-           TInt(SIn)
+           TInt64(SIn)

-   Returns a new :class:`TInt` initialized with the value specified by optional parameter
+   Returns a new :class:`TInt64` initialized with the value specified by optional parameter
    *val*.
-If no value is given, the :class:`TInt` object is initialized with the default value 0.
+If no value is given, the :class:`TInt64` object is initialized with the default value 0.
 If *SIn* is provided, the value is loaded from the binary stream *SIn*.
-   In Snap.py, :class:`TInt` is automatically converted to Python type :class:`int`.
+   In Snap.py, :class:`TInt64` is automatically converted to Python type :class:`int`.

    Below is a list of functions supported by the :class:`TInt` class: